This course 39LQ leads to PGCE (M)QTS. The significance of the qualifications can be found here.

-This course is run by the West London Teaching School Alliance (WLTSA) as Provider (in partnership with (and accredited by) the University of Roehampton.
+This course is run by the West London Teacher Training Alliance (WLTTA) in partnership with the University of Roehampton.
+We make prompt shortlisting decisions and will liaise with you quickly if we need additional information.

 At school, through an initial programme of observations, you will become familiar with the workings of the school and department (pupil groups, pastoral systems, staffing, curriculum, resources, facilities, methods of teaching, lesson planning, and assessment).